 (4) Cover with clingfilm and chill for several hours until well risen and very bubbly: ideally, though, go for an overnight rest in the fridge for an even better flavour.

 (5) Pour the dough gently onto a large shallow baking tray lined with non-stick greaseproof.
 Gently ease it into the corners.
 Drizzle over a little olive oil and leave for an hour or so at room temperature until well risen: it will have many tiny bubbles over the surface.
-Toward the end of the rise pre-heat the oven to 200C(fan).
-NB: you do not need to cover this dough as it rises.
+Towards the end of the rise, pre-heat the oven to 200C(fan).
+NB: you do not need to cover this dough as it rises as the oil will ensure the dough does not develop a skin.

 (6) Scatter the rest of the roasted onions and garlic cloves over the surface.
 With oiled fingers, make dimples all over the surface, through some of the onions and garlic and going right down to the greaseproof.
 Scatter some of the anchovies over, drizzle with a little more oil and sprinkle over a some sea salt (not too much because of the anchovies).